 The ET tube is your friend.
 I’d recommend you don’t pull it out until you’re certain you don’t need it any more.

-The definitive reference from the medical literature on this topic is Popat M, Mitchell V, et al. Difficult Airway Society Guidelines for the management of tracheal extubation, Anaesthesia 2012, 67, 318-340.
+The definitive reference from the medical literature on this topic is Difficult Airway Society Guidelines for the management of tracheal extubation, written by Popat M.

 Published in September 2017: The second edition of THE DOCTOR AND MR. DYLAN, Dr. Novak’s debut novel, a medical-legal mystery which blends the science and practice of anesthesiology with unforgettable characters, a page-turning plot, and the legacy of Nobel Prize winner Bob Dylan.

 In this debut thriller, tragedies strike an anesthesiologist as he tries to start a new life with his son.